The Smithsonian Institution Fact Sheet

 - Digital—The Smithsonian home page offers a wide range of information, from planning a visit to exploring the collections online.
-The Smithsonian had 151 million unique visitors to its websites in 2017, and has more than 30 mobile apps, digital magazines and more than 13 million images and records on the Collections Search Center site.
+The Smithsonian had 178 million unique visitors to its websites in 2020, and has more than 30 mobile apps, digital magazines and more than 17 million images and records on the Collections Search Center site.
 Across its most frequently used social-media platforms, Facebook, Twitter, Instagram and YouTube, the Smithsonian had more than 18 million followers and nearly 375 million YouTube views in 2020.

-- Science education—the Smithsonian Science Education Center works to improve K–16 science learning and teaching for all students in the U.S. and throughout the world.
-It has provided leadership development programs for more than 1,200 school-district leaders representing all 50 states and 7.3 million of the U.S. student population and is nationally and internationally recognized for the quality and impact of its programs on the improvement of K–16 science education.
+- Science education—the Smithsonian Science Education Center works to improve K–12 science learning and teaching for all students in the U.S. and throughout the world.
+It has provided leadership development programs for more than 1,600 school-district leaders representing all 50 states and 7.3 million of the U.S. student population.
+It is nationally and internationally recognized for the quality and impact of its programs on the improvement of K–12 science education.

 # # #